d8corp/rune-hub-dom/src/docs/pages/QuickStartPage/QuickStartPage.md

 npm start
 ```

-The `innetjs` CLI acts as your bundler and dev server, providing TypeScript compilation, JSX transformation, and lightning-fast rebuilds.
+The Vite or InnetJS CLI acts as your bundler and dev server, providing TypeScript compilation, JSX transformation, and lightning-fast rebuilds.

 ## Build for Production